Unity-Technologies/ml-agents/docs/Unity-Environment-Registry.md

 ## Loading an Environment from the Registry

 To get started, you can access the default registry we provide with our [Example Environments](Learning-Environment-Examples.md).
 The Unity Environment Registry implements a _Mapping_, therefore, you can access an entry with its identifier with the square brackets `[ ]`.
-Use the following code to list all of the environments identifiers presents in the default registry:
+Use the following code to list all of the environment identifiers present in the default registry:

 ```python
 from mlagents_envs.registry import default_registry